Carlitoks/cuddly-couscous/README.md

 * ADMINS: After you have been added as a GCP user, run `gcp-auth-admin` and follow the instructions to setup CLI access to the docker image repository
 * Run `gpc-connect-test` to ensure your credentials are working properly should return "Listed _some number_ items"

-* DEVS: Download and move the key file to the correct directory then run `gcp-auth-dev` to setup CLI access to the docker image repository
+* DEVS: Download and move the key file to the `./gcp_auth_key` then run `gcp-auth-dev` to setup CLI access to the docker image repository
 * Run `gpc-setproject` to point `gcloud` to the correct repo

 ## Using the Makefile ##